apiaryio/dredd/docs/hooks-go.md

 ## Usage

 Using Dredd with Go is slightly different to other languages, as a binary needs to be compiled for execution.
-The --hookfiles flags will be compiled hook binaries.
-See below for an example hooks.go file to get an idea of what this would look like.
+The --hookfiles flags should point to compiled hook binaries.
+See below for an example hooks.go file to get an idea of what the source file behind the go binary would look like.

 ```
 $ dredd apiary.apib http://localhost:3000 --server ./go-lang-web-server-to-test --language go --hookfiles ./hook-file-binary